SkywardApps/popcorn/docs/dotnet/DotNetTutorialGettingStarted.md

 }
 ```

-Before we introduce Popcorn for real, lets check that this all works, and demonstrate why we even *need* Popcorn in the first place.
+Before we introduce Popcorn in depth, lets check that this all works, and demonstrate why we even *need* Popcorn in the first place.
-Our old friend Postman will help us out.
+Postman will help us here.
 Issue a 'GET' to '/api/example/employees'
 ![Raw Api Response](QS.04.PostmanRawApi.png)

 We have all our data here!
 Great!
 Our entire heirarchy has been returned to us.
 But... what if we didn't actually *care* about the vehicles?
-That could be a ton of information that we don't even need, sucking up our data plan.
+That could be a ton of information that we don't need, using extra data and time.
-That wouldn't make us a responsible internet citizen.
-So let's add Popcorn and see how it saves us time, money, and brings about world peace.
+So let's add Popcorn and see how it makes us more efficient.

 If you haven't already, now would be a great time to visit the [Quick Start Guide](DotNetQuickStart.md) and make sure you've got Popcorn linked into
 your project correctly.